• Settings:

 The Kenya Safari Experience

-• Horseriding and Mountain Biking - Explore the Chyulu Hills on horseback or mountain bike for an alternative safari experience.
+• Explore the Chyulu Hills on horseback or mountain bike for an alternative safari experience.

 When to go to Kenya?

-The best time to visit Kenya is between June and October.
-Due to Kenya’s equatorial setting, the country enjoys year-round warm weather and relatively low annual rainfall.
+Kenya’s equatorial setting enjoys year-round warm weather and relatively low annual rainfall.
 However, with a range of altitudes and the country’s two rainy seasons, it is possible you will experience some variation depending on when and where you visit.
-The temperatures vary greatly from Nairobi to Laikipia, and from Nakuru to the coastal regions.
+The best time to see the Big Five is during the peak safari season from July to October; the cool dry winter means less vegetation for wildlife to hide behind.
+The lack of rain means wildlife will congregate around the lakes and rivers, not straying too far from the little water left.
+Leopards spend most of their time in trees, so are easier to spot with fewer leaves.
 Read more about when to go to Kenya.

 Client Reviews